nurof3n/assetto_corsa_gym/INSTALL.md

 ## **2. Configuring Assetto Corsa**

+**IMPORTANT: When training RL agents, use the lowest resolution in Assetto Corsa, lower all graphics settings, and avoid full-screen mode.
+Close all applications, as network traffic or background applications can cause jitter, especially on slow hardware.
+Content Manager is useful for creating different profiles.**

 ### **2.1 Enable the Plugin**
 1. Open **Assetto Corsa**
 2. Go to **Options > General > UI Modules**